matsluni/aws-spi-akka-http/README.md

 ## Usage

-Currently, there is no binary release available (probably available soon).
-The current way to try it out, is to build and publish it locally, e.g. in `sbt` run:

-    publishLocal

-to install it in the local Ivy repository or

-    publishM2

-to install it in the local Maven repository.

-Then its available as a dependency, e.g. in SBT
+Create a dependency to this library by adding the following to your `build.sbt`:

-    "com.github.matsluni" %% "aws-spi-akka-http" % "0.0.1-SNAPSHOT"
+    "com.github.matsluni" %% "aws-spi-akka-http" % "0.0.1"

-or for Maven
+or for Maven, the following to `pom.xml`:

 ```
 <dependency>
     <groupId>com.github.matsluni</groupId>
     <artifactId>aws-spi-akka-http_2.12</artifactId>
-    <version>0.0.1-SNAPSHOT</version>
+    <version>0.0.1</version>
 </dependency>
 ```